persona0220/quartz/content/Confidential Computing/Readiness of disaggregated CC.md

 # Challenges
-## HW challenges
+## HW components

+>[!todo] Survey on the readiness of commodity HW

 >[!question] How to expand trust from in-host TEE to other components, especially to other physical machine?
 >- One solution is to make all nodes TEE-enabled.
 >- Protecting non-TEE nodes can be done via bus-level isolation if they are directly physically connected to a TEE host.
 >	- [[Arxiv'21] Composite Enclaves: Towards Disaggregated Trusted Execution](https://arxiv.org/pdf/2010.10416.pdf)
 >	- [[Micro'22] CRONUS: Fault-isolated, Secure and High-performance Heterogeneous Computing for Trusted Execution Environment](https://ieeexplore.ieee.org/document/9923810)

->[!todo] Survey on the readiness of commodity HW